chef/chef-web-docs/snapshots/release_chef_12-11/source/knife.rst

    * - :doc:`knife_ssh`
      - .. tag knife_ssh_25

-       Use the ``knife ssh`` subcommand to invoke SSH commands (in parallel) on a subset of nodes within an organization, based on the results of a :doc:`search query <essentials_search>` made to the Chef server.
+       Use the ``knife ssh`` subcommand to invoke SSH commands (in parallel) on a subset of nodes within an organization, based on the results of a search query made to the Chef server.

        .. end_tag